-While in London recently to see Sue, I also visited the library of the British Film Institute.
-From their collection of books about Benny, I've excerpted some of the best quotes by and about Sue, and I'm pleased to present these excerpts here.
+From the library of the British Film Institute and my own collection, I've excerpted some of the best quotes by and about Sue.
+I'm pleased to present these excerpts here.

 Forwood, Margaret.
 The real Benny Hill.
 London: Robson Books, 1992.